Logical Reasoning

 Skill tested: Must be True · how this choice captures the argument's function is the move to repeat next time.

-3. Unknown14% picked this
+78% picked this

-Parking is allowed on Batchelder
+3. Parking is allowed on Batchelder

 All we know about Batchelder is that a city bus travels its full length, which tells us that there's no dedicated bike land and that it's not a one-way street.
 But we have no idea whether or not parking is allowed. city bus no not a or → dedicated → one-way parking allowed bike lane street

-4. Unknown4% picked this
+13% picked this

-Parking is not allowed on Batchelder
+4. Parking is not allowed on

 All we know about Batchelder is that a city bus travels its full length, which tells us that there's no dedicated bike land and that it's not a one-way street.
 But we have no idea whether or not parking is allowed. city bus no not a or → dedicated → one-way parking allowed bike lane street

-5. Unknown Relationship4% picked this
+4% picked this

-Parking is not allowed on any street on which buses do
+5. Parking is not allowed on

 This answer is trying to posit a conditional relationship between "city bus" and "parking allowed" but there's no arrow connecting them at all. city bus no not a or → dedicated → one-way parking allowed bike lane street